 Driving Without a License in Arizona

 Do you check that you have your phone, keys, and wallet whenever you leave the house?
-In Arizona, driving without a valid driver’s license is a crime, and the consequences can be severe.
+In Arizona, as in most states, driving without a valid driver’s license is a crime, and the consequences can be severe.
 It’s a good idea to always make sure you have it on you before you get into the driver’s seat.
-At Van Norman Law, we’ve handled hundreds of criminal cases for a variety of crimes, including driving without a license.
-Continue reading to learn more about Arizona’s driver’s license laws, including the potential penalties for driving without a licence.
+In this blog, we’ll explore Arizona’s driver’s license laws, including the potential penalties for driving without a licence.

 What Is Considered Driving Without a License?